ayyzenn/ayyzenn/README.md

 ## Hi There!! 🙋🏻‍♂️
 This is Saad Ahmad-aka ayyzenn!

-A student of Computer Science… Striving to become great at his field!
+A student of Computer Science… Self-motivated and enthusiastic to learn new skills.
+Striving to become great at his field!
 Can be found playing computer games, helping others, coding, or learning something new.

 Currently working on React.
 <!--